Locally nilpotent derivations on $\mathbb{A}^2$-fibrations with $\mathbb{A}^1$-fibration kernels

 \section{Structure of the kernel over Noetherian normal domain}

 In this section we answer part (b) of Question \ref{Qtn_main}.
-First, we prove the following proposition which generalizes Proposition 3.3 in \citep{Bhatwadekar-Dutta_LND}.
-Our proofs are highly inspired by the proof of Proposition 3.3 in \citep{Bhatwadekar-Dutta_LND}. \begin{prop} Let $R$ be a Noetherian normal domain, $B$ an $\A{r}$-fibration over $R~(r\geqslant 1)$ and $A$ an inert $R$-subalgebra of $B$ with transcendence degree one over $R$.
+First, we prove the following proposition which generalizes Proposition 3.3 of \citep{Bhatwadekar-Dutta_LND}.
+Our proofs are highly inspired by the proof of Proposition 3.3 in \citep{Bhatwadekar-Dutta_LND}. \begin{prop} Let $R$ be a Noetherian normal domain, $B$ an $\A{r}$-fibration over $R~(r\geqslant 1)$ and $A$ an inert $R$-subalgebra of $B$ with $\trdeg{B}{R}=1$.
 Then, $A$ has the structure of a graded ring $\bigoplus_{i\ge 0} A_i$ with $A_0 = R$ and for each $i \geqslant 1$, $A_i$ is a finite reflexive $R$-module of rank one.
 In fact, when $R$ is not a field, then there exists an unmixed height one ideal $I$ of $R$ such that $A$ is isomorphic to the symbolic Rees algebra $\bigoplus_{n\ge 0} I^{(n)}T^{n}$. \end{prop}

 \begin{proof} By Theorem \ref{Asanuma_struct-fib-th}, there exists $m \in \mathbb{N}$ such that $B$ is a retract of $C = R^{[m]}$.

 {\bf Case 1.} If $R$ is a field, then $B=R^{[r]}$ and hence by a well-known result of L\"uroth we have $A=R^{[1]}$.